Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 now and I can proceed to make more tests for the branching menu.
 I won't cover all the branching paths if they call for a similar method/ same method with another argument.

+Deep diving into the furthest branch to develop first due to me technically branch testing all the way to reach that endpoint.
+So I will test "some" branches more due to me passing through menus.
+In this case deleting a session whilst viewing the details

+**Order of menus:**
+Main Menu > session menu > view all sessions > detailed session view > delete method.

+By going this way I won't need to create tests for the menus themselves, but more if they accomplish the goal of passing me through to the right methods.
+If I went the other way around, then some of these tests would become redundant.
+**TDLR**: Menus are a means to an end.

+Test created and fully functional.
+Started with working on the method itself as a public call.
+Then worked my way outwards towards runMainMenu().
+That way the preceding menus will be created and tested along the path but not fully developed due to missing method calls within the other cases.